TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 # Cleaning and Exploratory Data Analysis

-## Data Cleaning
+## Data Cleaning Process

 1. We create a **copy** of the original dataset in order to keep it unchanged.

-2. Each team has five players and a match contains two teams and so ten players.
-After examining the file, we find every 11th row and 12th row to be two teams' overall statistics and the ten rows before them to be these two teams' individual players' statistics of this match.
+2. Each team has **five players** and a match contains **two teams** and so ten players.
+After examining the file, we find **every 11th row and 12th row** to be two teams' overall statistics and the **ten rows before them** to be these two teams' individual players' statistics of this match.
 As our goal is to examine individual performances of top laners and mid laners, we drop all rows of whole teams.

 3. The 'datacompleteness' column contains three kinds of values: 'complete', 'ignore', and 'partial'.
-We replace 'ignore' and 'partial' with False and 'complete' with True.
-The boolean values make it easier to do analysis.
+We replace 'ignore' and 'partial' with **False** and 'complete' with **True** because the boolean values make it easier to do analysis.

-4. After examination of original file, we see tha the 'teamname' column initially have NaN values and also a kind of values called "unknown team".
-We replace them with NaN to clean the data.
+4. After examination of original file, we see that the 'teamname' column initially have NaN values and also a kind of values called "unknown team".
+We replace them with **NaN** to clean the data.

-5. kda_standardized: Kill Death Assist Ratio by a player in a single game, calculated by **(Kills + Assists) / Deaths**, and then standardized.
-Unstandardized **Kills**, **Assists**, **Deaths** are three columns we kept before.
-Refer to **Relevant Columns** section above.
+5. We add a column called **kda_standardized**: **Kill Death Assist Ratio** by a player in a single game, calculated by **(Kills + Assists) / Deaths**, and then standardized.
+Unstandardized Kills, Assists, Deaths are three columns we kept before(Refer to Relevant Columns section above).

-6. gpm_standardized: Earned gold per minute by player in a single game, and then standardized.
+6. We add a column called **gpm_standardized**: get Earned gold per minute and then standardize.
 Unstandardized GPM is provided in original file directly.

-7. cspm_standardized: Creep score per minute, indicating the number of minion killed by a player per minute, and then standardized.
+7. We add a column called **cspm_standardized**: get Creep score per minute and then standardize.
 Unstandardized CSPM is provided in original file directly.

-8. **carry_score**: For our analysis, we calculate a score for every player called 'carry_score'.
-It is our self-designed measurement of how well a player performs in a game, calculated by **(kda_standardized + gpm_standardized + cspm_standardized) / 3**.
-The reason why we use these three statistics is that these three factors impact the development of a League character the most.
+8. We add a column called **carry_score**: For our analysis, we calculate a score for every player called 'carry_score'.
+It is our **self-designed** measurement of **how well a player performs in a game**, calculated by **(kda_standardized + gpm_standardized + cspm_standardized) / 3**.
+The reason why we use these three standardized statistics is that these three factors impact the development of a League character the most.
 The higher the three statistics are, the better a player's possible performance would be in various aspects such as the amount of damage dealt or the quality of the player's items.
-Also, these three statistics are the most crucial factors in determining which player is the Most Valuable Player(i.e. MVP) in a single match.
+Also, these three statistics are the most crucial factors in determining which player is the **Most Valuable Player**(i.e. **MVP**) in a single match.

-9. We then drop the columns not in standardized units, specifically **kills**, **assists**, **deaths**, **earned gpm**, **cspm**
+9. We then **drop** the columns not in standardized units, specifically they are **kills**, **assists**, **deaths**, **earned gpm**, **cspm**.

-### Below is the head of our dataframe after cleaning ###
+### The head of our DataFrame(After Cleaning) ###

 ```
 print(league_head.to_markdown(index=False))